What Eos Family Logs Cannot Tell Us

-Log files can be a helpful diagnostic tool, but not everything in the console can be captured via the log.
-The list of what can be seen is long and intricate, and so rather than give pages to read on possibilities, we have chosen to make it clear what we cannot achieve through log reading.
+Log files can be a helpful diagnostic tool, but not everything that happens in the console can be captured via logging.
+The list of what may be included in log files is long and intricate, and so rather than give pages to read on possibilities, we have chosen to make it clear what we cannot achieve through log reading.

 Explanation of What We Cannot See